marijnh/Eloquent-JavaScript/18_http.md

 {{index [escaping, "in URLs"], "hexadecimal number", "encodeURIComponent function", "decodeURIComponent function"}}

-The actual message encoded in the URL is "Yes?", but the question mark is replaced by a strange code.
+The actual message encoded in the URL is "Yes?" but the question mark is replaced by a strange code.
 Some characters in query strings must be escaped.
 The question mark, represented as `%3F`, is one of those.
 There seems to be an unwritten rule that every format needs its own way of escaping characters.
 This one, called _((URL encoding))_, uses a ((percent sign)) followed by two hexadecimal (base 16) digits that encode the character code.
 In this case, 3F, which is 63 in decimal notation, is the code of a question mark character.
 JavaScript provides the `encodeURIComponent` and `decodeURIComponent` functions to encode and decode this format.

 ```
 console.log(encodeURIComponent("Yes?"));